Meliodaes/assembly-line2/README.md

 - [ ] Possibility to move and zoom in/out canvas (like mobile game)

 ### About original game :
-I made this project because I love Assembly Line, but the game is discontinued since 2018.
-I found many bug/adjustments that can "revive" this game.
+Original game was disxcontinued since 2018, but I love this game.
+I found many bug/adjustments that can "revive" it.
 Make sure to play original game to reward his authors :
 - [Android Store](https://play.google.com/store/apps/details?id=com.olympus.assemblyline&hl=en_US)